Classic Motorcycle Build

 inner chaincase removal

-The cylinder was now taken off, which lightened the motor considerably.
+The cylinder barrel was now taken off, which lightens the motor considerably.

 motorcycle engine removal Norton